julianregatky/fasttransformer/README.md

 git clone https://github.com/julianregatky/fasttransformer
 ```

-Make sure you have all modules and their dependencies installed
+Make sure to have all modules and their dependencies installed

 ```shell
 pip install -r requirements.txt